Stay Away from Dr. Lorraine Day

 One of the 18 links states that I am "de-licensed," which implies that I had my medical license taken away for wrongdoing.
 The simple fact is that I have never been subjected to discipline and merely retired from psychiatric practice in 1993 in order to have more time to write.
 I have a current "active-retired" Pennsylvania license, but neither Bolen nor Day has the slightest in interest in writing accurately about me.
 Another of Day's links goes to an unidentified article from a chiropractic newspaper which states that I was sued for "racketeering."
 That lawsuit, which was filed in response to my libel suit against Bolen, was groundless and was dismissed in 2002.

 In 2011, Day added a lengthy analysis in which she (a) misrepresented what I have written in this article, (b) accuses me of illegally obtaining some of her medical records, and (c) claimed (falsely) that a judge rebuked me for "false claims of being a psychiatrist" and refused to allow me to be an expert witness .

 The Bottom Line

-I do not know Day personally, and I have made no formal evaluation of her mental state.
+I do not know Day personally and have made no formal evaluation of her mental state.
 But based on what she has published and her refusal to make crucial medical records public, I do not believe she cured her cancer with diet or prayer.
 I strongly advise against following her advice.

 For Further Information